 There are 2 options when downloading.

 The package file at the top of the page ending in .msi.
-This downloads all files you'll need.
-It downloads all files into C:/Program Files/PuTTY.
+This downloads all files you'll need into C:/Program Files/PuTTY.

 Download individual files.
 If you do this, note that there are 3 different choices for each file.
 You most likely want the 64-bit x86 option.